Deaf Children Australia: Helpline

-Services
+Community Support

+Deaf Children Australia (DCA) runs a range of community support programs for people who are deaf or hard of hearing, and for their families.

+The Parent Mentor Program pairs families with trained mentors who have lived experience.
+Mentors offer one-on-one guidance, emotional support and practical advice covering early intervention, education pathways and community services.

+The Cyber Security Awareness Program builds the knowledge and skills people need to take part online safely.
+It has a particular focus on young people.

+Workplaces can book the Deaf Awareness Training Program.
+It covers communication strategies, deaf culture and the practical changes that make a workplace genuinely accessible for deaf and hard of hearing employees.

+DCA also runs the Auslan Spelling Bee and Auslan Story Time.
+Both build literacy and communication skills, and both bring people together in settings designed around Auslan.

 DCA provides an information service that produces publications and resources as well as a community development service that provides deaf awareness training.

 DCA also provides family support workers to help navigate services for parents with a deaf or hard-of-hearing child.

 Each semester DCA provides Auslan (Australian sign language) courses for families.

 Other services include organising recreation events for families and young deaf people.

 NDIS Services

 DCA is a registered National Disability Insurance Scheme (NDIS) provider.
 NDIS services include support coordination, Auslan tutoring, and youth services for capacity building.

 Parent-to-Parent Program

 The DCA's parent network has trained support parents who are available to meet with families over the phone or through home visits, at Early Intervention Centre playgroups, Parents of Deaf children (POD) group picnics, and other activities.
 Support parents can provide group or one-on-one support.

-Grants
+Youth Grants

 Every year, DCA provides grants for deaf and hearing-impaired people between the ages of 12 and 23.
 Grants up to $2500 are awarded to assist in implementing activities that improve the lives of deaf people and their families, as well as in recognition of the achievements of young people who are deaf or hard of hearing.